-The population data looked so promising that researchers decided to put lignans to the test by feeding women flaxseeds, the most concentrated source of lignans, to see what would happen.
-The incidence of breast cancer is increasing in the Western world and there is an urgent need for such studies.
+The population data looked so promising that researchers decided to put lignans to the test by feeding women flax seeds—the most concentrated source of lignans—to see what would happen.
+The incidence of breast cancer is increasing in the Western world, and there’s an urgent need for such studies.

-Those lucky enough to be randomized into the flax group saw, on average, their tumor cell proliferation go down, cancer cell death go up, and their c-erbB2 score go down, which is a marker of cancer aggressiveness and potential for forming metastases and spreading.
-They concluded: “Dietary flaxseed has the potential to reduce tumor growth in patients with breast cancer.
+Those lucky enough to be randomized in the flax group saw, on average, their tumor cell proliferation go down; cancer cell death go up; and their c-erbB2 score go down—which is a marker of cancer aggressiveness, and potential for forming metastases and spreading.
+They concluded: “Dietary flaxseed has the potential to reduce tumor growth in patients with breast cancer.”
 And this was just in five weeks.
 “If the therapeutic index seen in this short-term study can be sustained over a long-term period, flaxseed, which is inexpensive and readily available, may be a potential dietary alternative or adjunct to currently used breast cancer drugs.”